Kentico/kentico-icons/CONTRIBUTING.md

 ### I want to report a security bug
 <img align="right" width="100" height="100" src="https://i.imgur.com/z82nnJB.png">

-Security issues and bugs should be reported privately, via email, to the Kentico Developer Community Team developerscommunity@kentico.com.
+Security issues and bugs should be reported privately, via email, to xperience-devops@kentico.com.
 You should receive a response within 24 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.

 ### I have an idea for a new feature (or feedback on existing functionality)